oracle-devrel/technology-engineering/cloud-infrastructure/networking/networking-workshop/README.md

 # Networking Workshop Assets

-We have 2 slides - longer and shorter formats
+We have 2 slides - longer and shorter formats.

 ## When to use this asset?
-These documents can be use as reusable assets on different technologies around OCI Networking workshops
+These documents can be use as reusable assets on different technologies around OCI Networking workshops.

 ## How to use this asset?
 The information is generic in nature and not specified for a particular customer.
 Appropriate changes in scope should be updated.